yanghu199/slave-to-the-algorithm./sko/week8/README.md

 It failed.
 'Uncaught ReferenceError: keyword is not defined at wordMatch (speechmatch.js:70)' something wrongs with the match function.
 And obviously I couldn't use the specific keyword for 'let words' because I had nearly 200-300 keywords and 94 images !!
 I needed to find some more efficient method.

-For my 3d library, I followed the tutorial in youtube to learn how to input model with three.js. but also failed...
+For my 3d library, I followed the tutorial in youtube to learn how to input a model with three.js. but also failed...

 'Failed to load resource: the server responded with a status of 404 (Not Found)'

 Then I looked back to the tutorial and noticed he put his three.model.js into the build folder.
-Initially I thought I could change the folder name and just typed it in './xxx.obj', but seemed like everyone all used the folder name 'build'.
+Initially, I thought I could change the folder name and just typed it in './xxx.obj', but it seemed like everyone all used the folder name 'build'.
 Therefore I put it in the 'build' folder, and it worked!!

 my code: https://github.com/yanghu199/test/tree/main/obj-test-norotate